yinchen/purdue/README.md

 # Purdue University - Computer Science

 This repository contains the complete collection of my undergraduate [Computer Science][1] coursework at [Purdue University][2].
-I officially enrolled in the CS program in Fall 2010 and I graduated in Fall 2012, completing the required coursework in two years.
+I officially enrolled in the CS program in Fall 2010 and I graduated in Fall 2012.

 ## Courses